Medical response dog

-A medical response dog is a assistance dog trained to assist an individual who has a medical disability.
+A medical response dog is an assistance dog trained to assist an individual who has a medical disability.
 Typically, they are dogs whose job does not handle primarily epilepsy or psychiatric-based conditions, though some seizure response dogs or psychiatric service dogs may also be referred to as medical response.

 Many medical response dogs "alert" their handlers to conditions before they occur.
 For example, diabetes alert dogs partnered with diabetic persons may be trained to detect when the handler's blood sugar becomes too high or low.
 In addition to or in the absence of this training, medical response dogs are also often trained skills to help in their handlers' symptoms, such as bringing medications or a telephone, providing bracing and other mobility assistance, or any other number of tasks.

 Many medical response dogs may be trained by an organization or by their handler.
 Like all assistance dogs, they must be of a particular work-loving personality and be properly socialized if expected to work in public.
 There are no breed or size restrictions other than those directly related to the tasks needed.